stretcharm/PowerBI_Training/README.md

 ### In the final video we create a date table and join our different data sets together so they can be filtered

-- First filter the excange rates as we don't have an data as our other data is not as old
+- First filter the exchange  rates as we don't have an data as our other data is not as old
 - Ensure you filter your data as much as possible before loading into PowerBI whilst it can handle very large data sets it will be slower
 - If we use a date slicer it only works on a single data set
 - As each data set has different grains(the level of detail) we cannot just join the dates.
 They have more than 1 row per date